-- Does (prospect’s problem) affect duties of your superiors or other team members?
+- Does (prospect’s problem) affect the duties of your superiors or other team members?

 Need Payoff Questions

 This is an often overlooked, but crucial stage in the sales call.
-Rackham proved in the SPIN Selling book that top sales people ask 10x more need payoff question than average.
+Rackham proved in the SPIN Selling book that top salespeople ask 10x more need payoff questions than average.
 So ask as many as you can, maybe even more than you think is necessary!
 This is when you talk about solutions to the problems you have identified.
 Ask questions that start with “If you could” or “Would this help?”

 When the customer raises needs, most sellers talk about their solution (product or service).
 But this is when you should ask need payoff questions because you get them to realize how they would benefit from having the identified problems solved.
 Remember, the prospect does not care as much about features, only benefits and value to them.

-In the book Rackham tells an anecdote, of a successful millionaire dollar sales man.
+In the book, Rackham tells an anecdote, of a successful millionaire dollar salesman.
 The man said it’s important to keep in mind that you (the seller) are only a small part of the selling.
-He recommends to think of a sales cycle like a play.
-Most sales people think they should be great actors, but they need to be great directors, meaning they are influencing other people to carry out the goal.
+He recommends thinking of a sales cycle like a play.
+Most salespeople think they should be great actors, but they need to be great directors, meaning they are influencing other people to carry out the goal.